Gero1999/Gero1999/README.md

 ![Header](./github-header-image.png)

-<p style="text-align: justify;"> Welcome to my Github repository.
-My name is Gerardo and I am a bioinformatician interested in Python and R. Here you can:
+Welcome to my GitHub profile, where my expertise in `R` and `Python` shines.
+Here, you can:

+## Explore My Work

-:page_with_curl: Check an organized list of my public programming projects in my [Code-repo](https://github.com/Gero1999/code)
+- :page_with_curl: Check out an organized list of my public programming projects in my [code repository](https://github.com/Gero1999/code).

+- :desktop_computer: Read my insightful statistics blog at [P-Hackers](https://Gero1999.github.io/en/)

+- :movie_camera: Enjoy my engaging science animated videos on YouTube: [@Bio100](https://www.youtube.com/@Bio_100)

+## Test my Creations
+<details><summary> 📦 Install and run my packages, and don't hesitate to give feedback </summary></details>

-<details><summary> View a list of my interactive Web Apps and test them  </summary>
+<details><summary> 🎮 Play with my Web Apps, without any need of installation </summary>

 ##### Streamlit Apps
 * [Clone trigger](streamlit/clone_trigger).
 Given a DNA reference sequence and a DNA intended to be clone it suggests top 20 list of forward and reverse primers that can be used as well as the restriction enzymes.